-In recognition of GDPR regulations, we wish to be fully transparent with how we will use, store and protect your data.
+In recognition of GDPR, we wish to be fully transparent with how we will use, store, and protect your data.
 Your name, institute and the country of your institute will be shown on a list of scientists and researchers that support this ‘Call’.
-This list will be visible online at the ‘Our Phosphorus Future’ project website (www.opf.global).
+This list will be visible online at the ‘Our Phosphorus Future’ project website (www.opfglobal.com).
 This list will be provided alongside a declaration that highlights that it is the named individual ONLY that supports the call and not their affiliated institution or employer.
-Your email address will not be shared with those outside of the ‘Our Phosphorus Future’ project, and will only be used to provide news on events related to this ‘Call’.
+Your email address will not be shared with those outside of the ‘Our Phosphorus Future’ project and will only be used to provide news on events related to this ‘Call’.
 All details will be securely stored.

 The ‘Our Phosphorus Future’ project

-The ‘Our Phosphorus Future’ project is a two year project (concluding in March 2019), funded by the Natural Environment Research Council (NERC) international opportunities fund, with additional support from UN-Environment and the European Sustainable Phosphorus Platform (ESPP).
-The project is currently being delivered by the Centre for Ecology and Hydrology and the University of Edinburgh, Scotland, UK.
+The ‘Our Phosphorus Future’ project is funded by the Natural Environment Research Council (NERC) international opportunities fund, with additional support from UNEP and the European Sustainable Phosphorus Platform (ESPP).
+The project is currently being delivered by the UK Centre for Ecology and Hydrology (CEH) and the University of Edinburgh, Scotland, UK.

 - Raise awareness of the priority issues, possible solutions and co-benefits of delivering global phosphorus sustainability.

 - Bring together scientific evidence to support policy development, and